Grand Canyon Education (NASDAQ:LOPE) Releases Q3 2022 Earnings Guidance

-Large investors have recently made changes to their positions in the stock.
-Covestor Ltd raised its position in shares of Grand Canyon Education by 66.6% in the 1st quarter.
-Covestor Ltd now owns 1,123 shares of the company’s stock worth $109,000 after acquiring an additional 449 shares in the last quarter.
-Utah Retirement Systems bought a new position in shares of Grand Canyon Education in the 1st quarter worth $204,000.
-Neuberger Berman Group LLC bought a new position in shares of Grand Canyon Education in the 1st quarter worth $209,000.
-Vanguard Personalized Indexing Management LLC bought a new position in shares of Grand Canyon Education in the 2nd quarter worth $241,000.
-Finally, Pearl River Capital LLC bought a new position in shares of Grand Canyon Education in the 1st quarter worth $329,000.
-91.04% of the stock is owned by institutional investors.
+Several large investors have recently modified their holdings of the business.
+Covestor Ltd boosted its position in shares of Grand Canyon Education by 66.6% during the first quarter.
+Covestor Ltd now owns 1,123 shares of the company’s stock worth $109,000 after buying an additional 449 shares during the period.
+Utah Retirement Systems acquired a new position in shares of Grand Canyon Education during the first quarter worth about $204,000.
+Neuberger Berman Group LLC acquired a new position in shares of Grand Canyon Education during the first quarter worth about $209,000.
+Vanguard Personalized Indexing Management LLC acquired a new position in shares of Grand Canyon Education during the second quarter worth about $241,000.
+Finally, Pearl River Capital LLC acquired a new position in shares of Grand Canyon Education during the first quarter worth about $329,000.
+91.04% of the stock is currently owned by institutional investors.

 Grand Canyon Education Company Profile